Dumont Woman Killed Blocks From Home Where Cresskill Woman Was Slain

-A Dumont woman was killed overnight Tuesday just blocks from a home where a Cresskill woman was slain barely 24 hours earlier, Daily Voice has learned.
+A Dumont woman was killed overnight Tuesday just blocks from a home where a Cresskill woman was slain barely 24 hours earlier.
+Her throat had been slit, Daily Voice has learned.

-The 36-year-old victim was killed in what Bergen County Chief of Detectives Robert Anzilotti characterized as a domestic violence homicide at a Knickerbocker Road garden apartment building off Lexington Avenue where she lived.
+The 36-year-old victim was killed in what Bergen County Chief of Detectives Robert Anzilotti said was a domestic violence homicide at the Knickerbocker Road garden apartment building where she lived.

 A manhunt ended when Closter police captured the suspect hours later.

-With him were two very young children -- one reportedly six months old and the other 18 months.
+With him were two children -- one reportedly six months old and the other 18 months.

 Both were at Hackensack University Medical Center awaiting response from the state Department of Children and Families.